mentalmove/ShuntingYard/README.md

 - **C** has a small set of commands, provides direct access to memory addresses and can therefore be very fast.
 - **C++** has (more or less) the same features as _C_, but simplifies the developer's work, especially in questions related to memory management.
+- **Go** could be described as _Modern C_.
+Some _C_ features like pointer arithmetic are missing; instead, a lot of properties that are more likely to be found in interpreted languages are integrated.
+Interestingly, _Go_ supports _Object Oriented Programming_ but has no equivalent to classes.
 - **Java** To cite a friend: *From the perspective of Java, the developer is a virus from whom the code must be protected.* - Consider it funny
 - **Javascript** is a completely dynamic language, having functions being so-called _First Class Citizens_.